 Situated in the west end of Westmoreland, Jamaica, Coral Cove is becoming a favorite destination for international cannabis tourists.
 It has been dubbed Jamaica’s premier cannabis wellness resort.
 It features oceanside relaxation, beautiful vistas and two large cultivation greenhouses to provide tourists with curated Jamaican cannabis.

-Once you check into the Coral Cove Cannabis Retreat, one of the first things you’ll want to do is visits the remnants of the original home where Bob Marley lived.
+Once you check into the Coral Cove Wellness Resort, one of the first things you’ll want to do is visits the remnants of the original home where Bob Marley lived.
 The house is basically a pile of stone ruins but remains a cultural mecca for fans.

 Things you can do on your 420 cannacation at Coral Cove without leaving the resort are impressive.
 And that is probably not accidental.
 After all, how far do you want to travel after you have sampled some of the marijuana grown at the resort?